-The project will be conditioned to comply with the recommendations and Design Criteria in the project specific Geotechnical Analysis required as a Condition in the City's General Plan.
-Compliance with adopted procedures for grading and erosion will mitigate impacts associated with grading the site to less than significant with the implementation of the following conditions:
+The Project will be conditioned to comply with the recommendations and design criteria in the Project specific Geotechnical Investigation.
+Compliance with adopted procedures for grading and erosion by the Project and the interim Project will mitigate impacts associated with grading.
+The following conditions will be implemented:

-- All future grading shall be performed in accordance with the grading ordinance of the City of Desert Hot Springs. - The project contractor shall adhere to the recommendations contained within the project specific Geotechnical Report throughout grading and construction activities. - A grading plan that outlines measures to contain any run off shall be prepared and submitted to the City for approval. - The project proponent shall prepare and implement (throughout all construction activities) a Stormwater Pollution Prevention Plan (SWPPP) and a PM10 Fugitive Dust Control Plan.
+All future grading shall be performed in accordance with the grading ordinance of the City of Desert Hot Springs.
+Potentially Less Than Less Than No Significant Significant with Significant Impact Impact Incorporated Impact

+- The project contractor shall adhere to the recommendations contained within the project specific Geotechnical Investigation throughout grading and construction activities. - A grading plan that outlines measures to contain any run off shall be prepared and submitted to the City for approval. - The project proponent shall prepare and implement (throughout all construction activities) a Stormwater Pollution Prevention Plan (SWPPP) and a PM10 Fugitive Dust Control Plan.